PavelKisliak/BitSerializer/README.md

 	]
 }
 ```
-For serializing a named object please use helper method `MakeKeyValue(key, value)`.
-The type of key should be supported by archive, but there also exists method `MakeAutoKeyValue(key, value)` which automatically converts to the preferred by archive key type.
-The good place for using this method is some common serialization code that can be used with various types of archives.
+For serializing a named object please use helper class `KeyValue` which takes `key` and `value` as constructor arguments.
+The type of key should be supported by target archive, usually they requires UTF-8 string.
+In some cases can be useful the `AutoKeyValue` adapter, which automatically converts a key to type expected by the archive.
+Using this adapter makes sense with **CppRestJson** archive (which has different key types on different platforms), or with **PugiXml** archive (which can be compiled with `PUGIXML_WCHAR_MODE`).
+One more possible case, if you would like to use UTF-16, UTF-32 or some custom string implementation as keys.
+For get maximum performance, better to avoid any conversions.

 ### Serializing base class
 To serialize the base class, use the helper method `BaseObject()`, as in the next example.